theramiyer/blog/content/post/2022/remote-work.md

 Weeks later came the shocker: The productivity of the employees went to an all-time high.
 We did not quite understand why, but the numbers were right in front of us.
 Our employers liked this!

 And we employees had our own benefits as well.
-We Bangaloreans saved hours of travel time, which we could potentially use to learn a new skill, spend some time with the family, or making Dalgona coffee.
-No more of incessant honking or inching on the road, no ordering a Friday pizza from _Car #37, Edge Lane, Silk Board Junction_.
+We Bangaloreans saved hours of travel time, which we could potentially use to learn a new skill, spend some time with the family, or to make Dalgona coffee.
+No more of incessant honking or inching on the road, no ordering a Friday pizza from _Car #37, Edge Lane towards Jayanagar, Silk Board Junction_.

 The IT giants also saved a lot on employee transportation and utilities (a former employer used to pay 1,50,000 rupees _per day_ per block on electricity, back in 2011, if I recall correctly).